+(256)-414-532-162 +(256)-773-912-891 / +(256) 702 12 3064

 For a rewarding experience, you can go for double gorilla tracking:

-v Likewise, you can visit Rwanda gorillas.
-On this trip, you can add the Akagera National Park safari to your gorilla watching tour in Rwanda’s Volcanoes National Park.
+Likewise, you can visit Rwandan gorillas.
+On this trip, you can add the Akagera National Park safari to your gorilla-watching tour in Rwanda’s Volcanoes National Park.

-Hotels in Uganda, Safari Lodges in Uganda to Use During Your Gorilla Vacation in Uganda
+Hotels in Uganda and Safari Lodges in Uganda to Use During Your Gorilla Vacation in Uganda

-There’re numerous lodges in each destination for gorilla trekking in Uganda whether in Uganda’s Bwindi impenetrable forest or Mgahinga.
-These range from budget, midrange to luxury lodges.
-The option is always yours, however, we’re there to guide you!
+There’re numerous lodges in each destination for gorilla trekking in Uganda, whether in Uganda’s Bwindi impenetrable forest or Mgahinga.
+These range from budget to midrange to luxury lodges.
+The option is always yours; however, we’re there to guide you!

 Here are the: